SirAges/e-library/src/models/models.md

 -   **Review Model**

-This model defines the structure of each book review book in the database below are the fields
+This model defines the structure of each book review in the database below are the fields

     =>  id